temtum/lmdb-lib/README.md

 #### Asynchronous batched operations

-You can batch together a set of operations to be processed asynchronously with `node-lmdb`.
+You can batch together a set of operations to be processed asynchronously with `lmdb-lib`.
 Committing multiple operations at once can improve performance, and performing a batch of operations and using sync transactions (slower, but maintains crash-proof integrity) can be efficiently delegated to an asynchronous thread.
 In addition, writes can be defined as conditional by specifying the required value to match in order for the operation to be performed, to allow for deterministic atomic writes based on prior state.
 The `batchWrite` method accepts an array of write operation requests, where each operation is an object or array.
 If it is an object, the supported properties are:
 * `db` (required) - The database to write to
 * `key` (required) - The key to write
 * `value` (optional) - If specified, this is the value to `put` into the entry.
 If absent or undefined, this write operation will be a delete, and delete this key.
 This should be a binary/buffer value.